Afthab2146/Fashion-MNIST-PCA-vs-t-SNE-for-Dimensionality-Reduction-Clustering/README.md

 - PCA (2D): overlapping blobs, hard to separate classes.
 - t-SNE (2D): clear clusters emerge.
 - KMeans on t-SNE: cluster assignments align well with natural categories.

+## Why KMeans with t-SNE?
+t-SNE gives us a 2D visualization where natural groupings of data points appear, but it does not assign cluster labels.
+By applying KMeans on the t-SNE results, we can automatically group similar points into clusters and compare how well these clusters align with the natural clothing categories.
+This highlights the power of unsupervised learning.